DevExpress-Examples/asp-net-web-forms-grid-cache-data-on-the-client-side/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Grid View for ASP.NET Web Forms - How to cache data on the client side
+# Grid View for ASP.NET Web Forms - How to cache data on the client
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e123/)**
 <!-- run online end -->

-This example shows how to cache row values on the client side and access them without a callback to the server.
+This example shows how to cache row values on the client and access them without a callback to the server.

 ## Implementation Details